keras-team/keras-io/examples/vision/md/adamatch.md

 [MNIST dataset](http://yann.lecun.com/exdb/mnist/) as the source dataset, while the target dataset is [SVHN](http://ufldl.stanford.edu/housenumbers/), which consists of images of house numbers.
-Both datasets have various varying factors in terms of texture, viewpoint, appearence, etc.: their domains, or distributions, are different from one another.
+Both datasets have various varying factors in terms of texture, viewpoint, appearance, etc.: their domains, or distributions, are different from one another.

 ![](https://i.imgur.com/dJFSJuT.png)